whitelightning450/SWEML/README.md

 SWE estimates around the timing of peak SWE for the domain in the Sierra Nevada mountains.

 ## General Model Performance
-In the current form, we train SWEML on 75% of the avaible NASA ASO observations and snow course surveys from the 2013-2018 period.
+In the current form, we train SWEML on 75% of the available NASA ASO observations and snow course surveys from the 2013-2018 period.
 General model development used the remaining 25% of the observations to test the model and we evaluate model performance using the [Standardized Snow Water Equivalent Tool (SSWEET)](https://github.com/whitelightning450/Standardized-Snow-Water-Equivalent-Evaluation-Tool) on a full hindcast of the 2019 water year.
 A hindcast simulation prevents any data leakage from the training data, supports a robust investigation of the expected performance of SWEML in operations, and demonstrates a framework for performing retrospective simulations.
 The below figures represent the results of the hindcast from the 2019 simulation.